mehdikhosravian/NLP/README.md

 # NLP
-A simple classification problem for a text collection
+A simiple classification problem for a text collection.